Anjali2192/scraping_dynamic_websites/README.md

 ## 🔜 Upcoming Topics to Practice

-- **Infinite Scroll Handling**
-  - Practice using `execute_script()` to scroll and load content
-  - Wait for content to dynamically load with delays or conditions
 - **Pop-up & Modal Interaction**
   - Detect and close popups
   - Extract content from modals and overlays